usethesource/rascal-website/_posts/2013-08-02-the-language-interaction-design-of-concrete-syntax.md

 title: "The Language Interaction Design of Concrete Syntax"
 ---

 This post dives into some of the design decisions regarding the manipulation of parse trees and abstract syntax trees in Rascal using _concrete syntax_ notation.
-History has shown that the design and implementation of this particular syntactic feature of meta programming languages is so hard, that every time a language designer works on it he can publish a scientific paper about it.
-Crazy isn't it?
-It's just syntax!
-So, here is why concrete syntax is what it is in Rascal and how it is implemented.

 ## Definitions